 Hilary Winston is the creator and showrunner of Bad Teacher, which premieres April 24 at 9:30 pm on CBS!
 Gray Jones caught up with her a few days before the premiere.
-Click image to play video; more details are below.
-In the interview, Hilary has great tips on career development and networking, as well...
+In the interview, Hilary has great tips on career development and networking, as well as writing, pitching, and selling pilots.
+She also has...

 Rarely do I write a three-parter… in fact, this is a first for Balls of Steel… but Mike Wolfe’s journey from the American Pickers show idea to The History Channel and beyond can’t be summed up in one article.
 If you’d like to catch up on the first two parts, Part 1 covers how...